 compliance with the eleven requirements for a Coif chapter.

-2. Completed forms for Part I, Part II, Part II-A and Part III
+2. Completed forms for Part I, Part II, Part II-A, Part III and Part IV

 3. The law school catalog.